Diagonal Born-Oppenheimer Corrections in Condensed-Phase Ring Polymer Surface Hopping: Results and Discussion

 \section{Results and Discussion}

-We systematically evaluate the applicability of RPSH in condensed-phase dynamics simulations by investigating population dynamics of a symmetric spin-boson model across various temperatures, reorganization energies, $E_r$, and reaction regimes.
+We systematically evaluate the applicability of RPSH in condensed-phase dynamics simulations by investigating population dynamics of first symmetric and then asymmetric spin-boson models across various temperatures, reorganization energies, $E_r$, and reaction regimes.
 At the same time, we assess the effect of incorporating DBOC within the RPSH framework.
 Exact quantum results based on the hierarchical equations of motion (HEOM)~\cite{heom,qutipheom} are computed using QuTiP~\cite{qutip} and serve as benchmarks throughout.
-All the RPSH simulations, RPSH-CA and RPSH-BA, and the new variants with DBOC, RPSH-CA$^\text{D}$ and RPSH-BA$^\text{D}$, are performed using 32 beads.
-Convergence of results with respect to the number of beads is shown for intermediate and non-adiabatic reaction regimes and low-temperature limits in the SI, Fig. S2.
+All the RPSH simulations are conducted using 32 beads, including RPSH-CA and RPSH-BA, as well as their new variants with DBOC, namely RPSH-CA$^\text{D}$ and RPSH-BA$^\text{D}$, respectively, with the superscript D denoting the inclusion of DBOC terms.
+Convergence of results with respect to the number of beads is shown for intermediate and nonadiabatic reaction regimes and low-temperature limits in the SI, Fig. S2 and S3.
 Note that this number of beads is only followed for the sake of consistency in the current paper.
 For most reaction regimes, such as the adiabatic reaction regime at high or low temperature, the results are already converged with only four beads.
+All the simulations are carried out up to 0.5 ps.
+By definition, the original RPMD method is expected to produce exact quantum dynamical properties at the limit that time goes to zero ($t\rightarrow0$), albeit as $n\rightarrow\infty$.\cite{Craig:2004} In the current work, we refer to the time limit closer to zero as short-time and the time limit closer to 0.5 ps as long-time limits.
+With this distinction, we investigate how the RPSH method fares moving away from the $t\rightarrow0$ limit.